A Positive Quote for Now

 "We delight in the beauty of the butterfly, but rarely admit the changes it has gone through to achieve that beauty."— Maya Angelou

-A Speech That Changed Me
+A Speech That Inspired Me

 Picture related to the title of the story